January 2026

 The Word Became Flesh Triptych

-Ewa’s The Word Became Flesh triptych was featured at the “Do This in Memory of Me” sacred-art exhibition at the Blessed Michael McGivney Pilgrimage Center in New Haven, Connecticut.
-Among more than 650 entries by over 300 artists nationwide, her work was recognized as the exhibit’s most Eucharistic piece.
+My triptych The Word Became Flesh was featured at the “Do This in Memory of Me” sacred-art exhibition at the Blessed Michael McGivney Pilgrimage Center in New Haven, Connecticut.
+Among more than 650 entries by over 300 artists nationwide, my work was recognized as the exhibit’s most Eucharistic piece.

-The triptych’s bold composition—saturated in luminous reds, with circular forms, tender outstretched hands, and a striking bloodstain—offers a meditation on Christ’s Incarnation and Sacrifice.
-Krepsztul describes her motivation simply: “To show our beautiful God alive in my paintings.”
-Her work reflects a prayerful, deeply personal approach to sacred imagery, affirming her voice as an artist of living faith.
+The triptych’s bold composition—saturated in luminous reds, with circular forms, tender outstretched hands, and a striking bloodstain—became my meditation on Christ’s Incarnation and Sacrifice.
+My intention was simple: “To show our beautiful God alive in my paintings.”
+This work reflects my prayerful, deeply personal approach to sacred imagery and affirms my voice as an artist rooted in living faith.

-Critical response highlighted the triptych’s impact.
+The response to the work was deeply moving.
 The National Catholic Reporter described it as “explosive red… the circles, the delicate hands reaching, and the wet-looking bloodstain all serve to create a boldness and originality that is almost unnerving.”
-The National Catholic Register also noted the strong reception to Krepsztul’s work among the 109 pieces chosen for display.
+The National Catholic Register also noted the strong reception to my work among the 109 pieces chosen for display.

 Theological Inspiration

 The Word Became Flesh draws on deeply Eucharistic encounters, including the 2008 Eucharistic Miracle of Sokółka, Poland, where the Host revealed visible heart tissue—an image that inspired the third panel’s depiction of the Eucharist.
-A story from a young boy’s First Communion reflection—“On the cross, God is dead; in the Eucharist, God is alive”—also helped shape the triptych’s vision.
+A reflection from a young boy’s First Communion also stayed with me: “On the cross, God is dead; in the Eucharist, God is alive.”
+This helped shape the vision of the triptych.

 The structure of the three egg-tempera-on-wood panels reflects the Eucharistic theology of St. Anthony of Padua.
 The first, The Word, meditates on the Creator’s beauty: “If there is so much beauty in a creature, how much more must there be in the Creator?”
 The second, Became, reflects on Christ hidden in the womb and offered in sacrifice: “White on the inside, ruddy on the outside… hidden for nine months… ground for us in the mill of the Cross.”
 The third, Flesh, expresses the true presence of Christ’s body, “inwardly and outwardly filled with all spiritual strength and charity.”
 Together, these meditations form a single theology of Incarnation—where mystery, faith, and art converge in the image of the Living God.